miyanyan/mathplot/README.build.compiler.md

 # Minimum compiler versions

-morphologica makes extensive use of C++-20.
-For this reason, there are minimum supported versions of common compilers to be able to compile the examples and any program against morphologica.
+mathplog makes extensive use of C++-20.
+For this reason, there are minimum supported versions of common compilers to be able to compile the examples and any program against mathplog.
 The general rule is that the compiler should provide full C++-20 support.

 Note that some of the headers will have more relaxed compiler requirements.
-If you are only using a small subset of morphologica headers in your code, you may get away with a compiler that does not fulfil the requirements given here.
+If you are only using a small subset of the headers in your code, you may get away with a compiler that does not fulfil the requirements given here.